Pints, Pounds, & Pâté

 The Old Course, St. Andrews

-Exploring St Andrews Cathedral
+Explore St Andrews Cathedral

-One of the main attractions in St Andrews is, and has been for many years, St Andrews Cathedral.
-St Andrews Cathedral itself is a ruin, but that makes it all the more inspiring.
-Walk around the enchanting grounds and examine the hundreds of graves spanning as many years.
-One (empty) tomb is open to give you an understanding of what lies below your feet.
+A very quick walk from the centre of St Andrews itself, St Andrews Cathedral itself is a ruin, but that makes it all the more inspiring.
+Walk around the haunting grounds and examine the hundreds of graves spanning as many years.
+Intriguingly, one (empty) tomb is intentionally left open to give you an understanding of what lies below your feet.

 St Andrews Cathedral Tickets, Museum,

-& St Rule's Tower
+& St Rules Tower

 A ticket is required (it allows you to see the entire property, including climbing the tower) and is reasonably priced.
-The museum is interesting, but can be skipped, as experiencing the place is the best part of the trip.
-I would allocate at least half an hour for this portion of your trip.

 Built in 1158, St Andrews Cathedral was the head of the Catholic Church in Scotland during the Middle Ages, and the largest church ever built in Scotland.
 After the Protestant Reformation, the church, like St Andrews Castle, fell into disrepair after a sacking by a mob, was officially closed in 1561, and was abandoned to become the ruin it is today.